dotnet/arcade/VSTS/signed-dnceng.visualstudio.com-builds.md

 1. Select a source: External Git
 2. Change the Connection to "New Service Endpoint"
     - User name: dotnet-bot@microsoft.com
-    - Password / Token Key: Listed in "EngKeyVault" as "dn-bot-dotnet-build-rw-code-rw"
+    - Password / Token Key: Listed in "EngKeyVault" as "dn-bot-dnceng-build-rw-code-rw"
       - You can get Read access to "EngKeyVault" by joining the "DncEngKvRead" [security group](https://idweb/identitymanagement/aspx/groups/AllGroups.aspx)
         - Note: It may take a few hours for permissions to propagate